soarqin/DSP_Mods/UXAssist/README.md

   + Tech
     - Restore upgrades of `Sorter Cargo Stacking` on panel
     - Set `Sorter Cargo Stacking` to unresearched state
+    - Buy out techs with their prerequisites
+      - This enables batch buying out techs with their prerequisites.
+Buy-out button is shown for all locked techs/upgrads.
   + Combat
     - Open Dark Fog Communicator anywhere